-A curation of the top SEL headlines, research & insights.
+A curation of the top SEL headlines, research & insights from June.

 |Jul 1|| 4|

 This month in SEL: America’s Promise Alliance spotlights the voices of over 100 students on their experiences with social-emotional learning, CFC and CASEL partner to review state COVID-19 responses related to SEL, Panorama Education releases a new set of free surveys to help districts incorporate educator and family feedback into school reopening plans… and more!

 Thank you for reading This Month in SEL.
 This newsletter is free and we would love it if you could share it with friends and colleagues.
 To access our curated list of resource for educators, parents and school communities related to COVID-19, click here.

 All of Who I Am: Perspectives from Young People About Social, Emotional, and Cognitive Learning

 Published by America's Promise Alliance, All of Who I Am features insights from a qualitative study of over 100 students who describe their experiences with the integration of social, emotional, and cognitive development in exemplar learning settings across the country.

 CASEL and CFC Collaborate to Review State COVID-19 Responses Related to SEL